Bira/octopus-carnival/_drafts/giants/fire-giants.md

 The MM version is nearly identical.
 Aside from suffering from the damage bug, it can also throw Iron Javelins (Ranged 15/30 vs. AC), which do physical damage and slow for a turn when they hit.
-Apparently fire giants are too sophisticated to throw _rocks_.
+Apparently fire giants are too sophisticated to throw mere rocks.
 Personally, I'd add this attack to the MV version too.

 ### Fire Giant Forgecaller (Both)